freakent/dbus-mqtt-devices/README.md

 ```
 $ tail -f /var/log/dbus-mqtt-devices/current
 ```
-is a useful way to monitor the driver
+is a useful way to monitor the driver.

-3) Finally, if you have re-installed more than once, make sure there is only one line in your rc.local for dbus-mqtt-devices.
+4) Finally, if you have re-installed more than once, make sure there is only one line in your rc.local for dbus-mqtt-devices.
 ```
 $ more /data/rc.local
 ```

-4) I highly recommend using *MQTT-Explorer* (http://mqtt-explorer.com/) to monitor the queues while debugging and if you are doing anything with MQTT.
+5) I highly recommend using *MQTT-Explorer* (http://mqtt-explorer.com/) to monitor the queues while debugging and if you are doing anything with MQTT.

-5) If you are still having a problem feel free to open an issue on the Github project here: https://github.com/freakent/dbus-mqtt-devices/issues
+6) If you are still having a problem feel free to open an issue on the Github project here: https://github.com/freakent/dbus-mqtt-devices/issues
 I get email alerts from Github which I don't seem to get from the Victron community forum.